poppinss/chokidar-ts/README.md

 **If not a typescript file?**
 We will emit `add`, `change` or `unlink` event, so that you (the module consumer) can use and decide what to do on that event.
 For example: If filePath is `.env`, then restart the Node.js server.

-By using this flow, you will always one watcher in your entire project, that will process the Typescript files, restart the Node.js server or copy files to build folder.
+By using this flow, you will always have one watcher in your entire project, that will process the Typescript files, restart the Node.js server or copy files to build folder.

 ## Customer Transformers

 You can also define custom transformers to transform the AST.
 You can read more about the transform API by following this [article series](https://levelup.gitconnected.com/writing-typescript-custom-ast-transformer-part-1-7585d6916819).

-## Usage
+## Installation
 Install the module from npm registry as follows:

 ```sh